hms-challenger/dave/README.md

 - fix ftp server timeout -> done
 - put ftp connection and upload to server at the end -> done
 - delete from main.py -> done
+- better gui (maybe some kind of an offline webpage, with multiple tabs for just parts of dave: downloading, creating txt, converting to mp3, the whole thing, ...)
+- communication with filemaker database -> getting all the necessary infos instead of user-input
+- uploading tracklist.csv and codes.csv to mysql-server (awaiting server-relocation, because of missing root rights)